Journal Policies

 Free & Equal's long-term publishing and hosting costs and preservation is primarily funded by OLH’s Library Partnership Subsidy Model.

 The journal also relies on donors to cover the costs of Managing Editor and copyediting.
-We encourage potential donors seeking to support the journal’s diamond open access mission to contact the Editor-in-Chief.
+We would like to acknowledge the generous support of the University Center for Human Values at Princeton University.
+We encourage other potential donors seeking to support the journal’s diamond open access mission to contact the Editor-in-Chief.

 These streams of additional revenue this journal receives do not affect the editorial decisions of the journal in any way.